-Watch this video to find out what to look for when buying a home to make sure it will be easily accessible for those with physical limitations, and how to modify to these areas of an existing home:
+Watch the video above to find out what to look for when buying a home to make sure it will be easily accessible for those with physical limitations and how to modify these areas of an existing home:

 Danny Lipford: This week on Today’s Homeowner, we’re talking with homeowners who face some unique physical challenges.